emeldah/ods-documentation/source/creating_maps_charts/analyze.rst

 Let's finish with a few last details to polish the Chart appearance

+Global parameters that affect the whole chart like the X axis global precision or label size can be found in the ``Global configuration`` tab.
+This also where the Y axis can be merged if needed.

 - Set ``Global Precision`` to `Year` instead of `Month` so that the legend reflects the data precision.

 - Delete `WTI Spot Price` serie (click on the X cross) and set the X-axis to a Year precision instead of Month